John C. Caldwell: Civil War

 Caldwell's bloodiest combat experience was at the Battle of Gettysburg on July 2, 1863.
 Since May 22, he had commanded the 1st Division of the II Corps, now under Maj.
 Gen. Winfield S. Hancock.
-He and his division arrived on the battlefield on the morning of July 2 and took up a reserve position on Cemetery Ridge.
+He and his division arrived at the battlefield on the morning of July 2 and took up a reserve position on Cemetery Ridge.
 That afternoon, as the powerful Confederate assault from the corps of Lt.
 Gen. James Longstreet, struck the Union III Corps, Hancock ordered Caldwell's division to reinforce the III Corps in the Wheatfield.
 Caldwell got his division moving quickly and conducted the largest Union assault of the three-day battle.
 However, due to a lack of adequate command on that portion of the battlefield, Caldwell's division was hit in its exposed right flank by the Confederate division of Maj.
 Gen. Lafayette McLaws, causing great confusion and a general retreat back across the Wheatfield.

 Caldwell received criticism from Maj.
 Gen. George Sykes, the commander of the Union V Corps, who was operating nearby.
 General Hancock subsequently lost confidence in Caldwell and his staff conducted an investigation to determine whether Caldwell led his division properly.
 He was exonerated from any blame, but his reputation in the Army of the Potomac was damaged.
 A recent writer on Gettysburg has blamed Sykes for giving sketchy instructions to Caldwell.
 In March 1864, the army was reorganized and reduced from five corps to three.
 Caldwell was relieved of command during this reduction and saw no further combat service.